-The 2013 Barn Dinner Series included four exceptional chefs who created one-night only menus featuring ingredients grown in the Heartland Harvest Garden.
-Guest chefs included Bluestem's Chef de Cuisine Joe West, Port Fonda's Chef/Owner Patrick Ryan, The River Club's Executive Chef Linda Duerr and Chef Max Watson, who prepared the menu for our first Boulevard Beer Dinner.
-Check back in early spring 2014 for details about next season's dinners.
+The 2013 Missouri Barn Dinner Series included four exceptional chefs who created one-night only menus featuring ingredients grown in the Heartland Harvest Garden.
+Guest chefs included The Cincinnatian Hotel's Executive Chef Joe West, Port Fonda's Chef/Owner Patrick Ryan, The River Club's Executive Chef Linda Duerr and Chef Max Watson, who prepared the menu for our first Boulevard Beer Dinner.
+Check back in April for details about the 2014 Missouri Barn Dinner Series.

 Under a Harvest Moon

 Chef Alex Pope, co-owner/butcher at The Local Pig in Kansas City, Mo., was the 2013 guest chef for Under a Harvest Moon, which benefits children's educational programs in the Heartland Harvest Garden.
 His menu showcased the season's best flavors with ingredients from local farms and producers, including the nation's largest edible landscape—the Heartland Harvest Garden.
-Stay tuned for details about the 2014 Under a Harvest Moon, which will be held Sunday, September 28.
+Stay tuned for details about the September 21, 2014, Under a Harvest Moon, which features two fantastic chefs!